mattrossman/hmd-link/README.md

 Send URLs instantly from a 2D device to an immersive headset on your network, no setup required.

-No more typing long URLs with unweilding motion controllers — 8 characters (or 1 bookmark) is all you need!
+No more typing long URLs with unweildy motion controllers — 8 characters (or 1 bookmark) is all you need!
 Just type [hmd.link](https://hmd.link) into your VR browser to access your link.

 ## What is this sorcery?